mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Path and road side kerbs damaged.
+Originally reported 28/03/25 and now you say this work has been completed and job closed.
+All that has been done is red plastic barriers put round which as can be seen from attached photo have now all fallen over and this area is not in a safe condition, 12th June :- [7697784](https://www.fixmystreet.com/report/7697784)
+- Damage to vehicle and root damage to driveway from roots, 12th June :- [7697706](https://www.fixmystreet.com/report/7697706)
 - Light sequence is not long enough from Nine Elms onto Chelt Rd, 12th June :- [7697452](https://www.fixmystreet.com/report/7697452)
 - Tree is damaged problem, 12th June :- [7697521](https://www.fixmystreet.com/report/7697521)
 - Cycle path in poor condition, 12th June :- [7697417](https://www.fixmystreet.com/report/7697417)